 The fuel system also has a sump at the lowest point of the fuel system that can collect water or sediment.
 Fuel sumping to test for water or sediment is accomplished via a sump line that is inside the fuel filler neck and is accessed through the fuel cap.
-This sumping line is routed to the lowest portion of the sump in the fuel tank (bladder for MY17 aircraft).
+This sumping line is routed to the lowest portion of the sump in the fuel tank.
 ICON supplies a fuel sumping tool with the aircraft for this purpose.

-Following are the instructions for sumping the fuel tank (bladder for MY17 aircraft).
+Following are the instructions for sumping the fuel tank.

-- 1) Remove the fuel filler cap and place on pilot's seat. - Connect the flexible rubber tube of Fuel Sumping Tool to adapter located inside fuel cap fitting.

-NOTE: The adapter is inside the fuel cap fitting on the left side.

-- 3) Pull back on the plunger handle to obtain a vacuum for removal of the fuel from the fuel tank (bladder for MY17 aircraft).
+- 1) Remove the fuel filler cap and place on pilot's seat. - 2) Connect the flexible rubber tube of Fuel Sumping Tool to adapter located inside fuel cap fitting. - NOTE: The adapter is inside the fuel cap fitting on the left side. - 3) Pull back on the plunger handle to obtain a vacuum for removal of the fuel from the fuel tank.
 Examine the contents of the Fuel Sumping Tool (syringe) for water or contaminants.
-If necessary, disconnect the Fuel Sumping Tool from the aircraft and discharge water or contaminants into a suitable container before re-attaching the tool to the adapter on the aircraft. - 4) Repeat Step 3 to sump all water and contaminants until none remain inside the fuel tank (bladder for MY17 aircraft).

-- 5) Remove the tube and syringe.

-- Empty the syringe and clean for the next use.
+If necessary, disconnect the Fuel Sumping Tool from the aircraft and discharge water or contaminants into a suitable container before re-attaching the tool to the adapter on the aircraft. - 4) Repeat Step 3 to sump all water and contaminants until none remain inside the fuel tank. - 5) Remove the tube and syringe. - 6) Empty the syringe and clean for the next use.

-- Install the fuel filler cap.
+7) Install the fuel filler cap.